50+ Free Pincushion Patterns

 Directions:

-• Generously glue pinned side of ball and place into teacup
+• Generously glue the pinned side of the ball and place it into a teacup.

 Vintage Shamrock